 CMS Careers Strategy

-At Cleeve Meadow School students are taught the skills and attitudes required to enable them to become as independent as they can be and to prepare for adulthood.
+Whilst at Cleeve Meadow School students are taught the skills and attitudes required to enable them to become independent, resilient and to prepare for adulthood.
 We aim for Students to have an enriched and stimulating curriculum to give them every opportunity to reach their full potential regardless of their gender, race, learning disability or physical disability.

-We underpin our strategy with the Gatsby Benchmark and with the National Careers Council objectives and DfE Guidnace (Oct 2018)in order to:
+We underpin our strategy with the Gatsby Benchmark and with the National Careers Council objectives and DfE Guidance (Oct 2018) and in consultation with the Careers and Enterprise Company in order to: